Elizabeth line Grimshaw photos by Hufton Crow

 Underground Vertical Circulations | © Hufton + Crow

-Officially opened on the 24th of May 2022, the Elizabeth line is London’s newest railway.
+Officially opened on the 24th of May 2022, the Elizabeth Line is London’s newest railway.
 The new line, designed by Grimshaw Architects in collaboration with Atkins, Maynard, and Equation, brings a cohesive, intuitive, and consistent passenger experience.

 Elizabeth Line Stations Technical Information